Kwirtz/novelpy/docs/source/usage.rst

 Tutorial
 ----------------

-This tutorial suppose you use the sample made available above in the json format.
+This tutorial is build upon the sample made available above in the json format.
 The extension to MongoDB is straightforward and requires you to add the "client_name" and "db_name" arguments in each function.
 Make sure you run the code in the "project" folder (demo.py in :ref:`Usage:format`)

-Here's a short implementation to run Foster et al.[2015] :cite:p:`foster2015tradition` novelty indicator.
+Here's a short implementation to run Foster et al. [2015] :cite:p:`foster2015tradition` novelty indicator.
 Currently all available indicators are based on the idea that new knowledge is created by combining already existing pieces of knowledge.
 Because of this you will require co-occurrence matrices.
-The element ij of the co-occurence matrix is the number of times the combination of item i and j appearead for a given year.
-We made it so the co-occurrence matrices are saved in the pickle format in order to save times when running different indicators :
+The element ij of the co-occurence matrix is the number of times the combination of item i and j appeared for a given year.
+We made it so the co-occurrence matrices are saved in the pickle format in order to save time when running different indicators :

 .. code-block:: python

    # demo.py
    import novelpy